 In other words, vision is your view of the future.
 Strategy explains the approach you will take to realize that future state.
 And a roadmap is the more tactical plan for what you will do to get there (and when you will arrive), informed by the vision and strategy.

 Now, some people use the words “vision” and “strategy” interchangeably.
 And many people put together detailed plans that are not grounded in a vision—they include an assortment of tasks without any real strategy behind the work.
 The problem with this approach is that it is easy to lose focus of why you are doing specific work in the first place.

 But no matter where you work or how your organization approaches strategic planning, it is important to have a firm grasp on what each term is and what it is not.
-This will help you do what you do best — whether your work is building products, managing projects, launching campaigns, or providing stellar services to customers.
+This will help you do what you do best — whether your work is building products, managing projects, launching campaigns, product management, or providing stellar services to customers.
 Here is a helpful way to think about vision, strategy, and roadmapping:

 Vision is about the future and a hopefully better world.
 It is the essence of what you hope to achieve and forms the beginning of your strategy.
 For example, our vision at Aha! is simple — we aspire for a world of lovable software built by happy teams.

 Vision is not a statement that you define once and then forget about.
 It should be revisited at least once a year.
 And it should not be overly complex or difficult to parse — everyone in the company needs to know and deeply understand it.